holoviz/panel/doc/how_to/index.md

 How to link the parameters of Panel components in Python and Javascript.
 :::

-:::{grid-item-card} {octicon}`paper-airplane;2.5em;sd-mr-1 sd-animate-grow50` Wrap ipywidgets
+:::{grid-item-card} {octicon}`paper-airplane;2.5em;sd-mr-1 sd-animate-grow50` Interact with ipywidgets
-:link: observers/ipywidget
+:link: dataclass/ipywidget
 :link-type: doc

-How to observe ipywidgets to enable easy interaction via familiar APIs like watch, bind, depends, and rx.
+How to interact with ipywidgets via familiar APIs like watch, bind, depends, and rx.
 :::

 ::::